Lindsay Pedersen: Brand Strategist, Owner, and Author of Forging an Ironclad Brand.

-When people are finding meaning in the work that they’re doing every day, it’s really energizing.
+When people find meaning in the work that they’re doing every day, it’s really energizing.

 It’s an eight-hour day, but if you’re checking your watch every five minutes, it’s because you want it over with, which is the opposite of the flow state.
-In the flow state, time disappears, and you get lost in creating something that is engaging to you.
-It’s difficult enough to engage you, but not so difficult that you’re put off by it.
-It’s so soul-sucking when you’re in a place that’s devoid of meaning for you.
+In the flow state, time disappears, and you get lost in creating something engaging.
+It’s difficult enough to engage you but not so difficult that you’re put off by it.
+It’s so soul-sucking when you’re in a place devoid of meaning.